Skip to main content

 ParameterTypeRequiredDescription

-tweet_linkstringYesFull URL of the tweet containing the article.
+tweet_linkstringYesFull URL of the announcement tweet, or just the numeric tweet ID.

 Response